ssreekanth2000/project_2/README.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/age_press.png)

-The confidence in the press has risen steadily till the 1992 and it grew really fast till 1995.
-It has since grown slower since.
+The confidence in the press has risen steadily till 1992 and it grew really fast till 1995.
+It has since grown slower.
 The trust in the press by younger people has risen sharply since around 2011, indicating the impact of the internet.
 As we go on to the later analysis, we can see that it is a very large factor in the high confidence in the government among young people.

 **Confidence in the army**